HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/formModes/customer.md

 {: .panel-heading}
 <div class="panel-body">

-The following tutoril has enabled the user to:
+This tutorial has enabled the user to:

-- Configured the Customer form for HCL Domino REST API access.
+- Configure the Customer form for Domino REST API access.
 - Ensured the status field cannot be set in REST API requests for new documents, but is always set to Active.
 - Ensured the default Form Access Mode can be used to read documents at any time, but can only be used to create new documents.
 - Enabled the "update" Form Access Mode for updating Customer documents.